Regional Drainage

 Over a decade in the making.

-From human development to farming, irrigation and land modifications, southern Alberta has seen a significant increase in agricultural production and several residential and industrial land development opportunities.
-From the City of Lethbridge to the City of Medicine Hat, this region produces an agricultural Gross Domestic Product contribution of $1.8 Billion supporting over 120 agri-food processing industries.
-These increases in development, however, have not come without consequence.
+From human development to farming, irrigation, and land modifications, Southern Alberta has witnessed a significant increase in agricultural production, accompanied by numerous residential and industrial land development opportunities.
+Spanning from the City of Lethbridge to the City of Medicine Hat, this region contributes $1.8 billion to the agricultural Gross Domestic Product, supporting more than 120 agri-food processing industries.
+However, these developmental advancements have not occurred without consequences.

-Increased development has altered the natural drainage of the landscape and reduced absorptive capacity creating stormwater management difficulties which threaten homes, businesses, public infrastructure, farmland, crops and vital drinking water.
-Compounded by a lack of natural drainage, much of the drainage corridors in many portions of the region are intercepted and conveyed by the existing irrigation canal system, a system not designed to adequately handle the excess volume caused by heavy rainfall and snowmelt runoff.
-With future weather events like those seen in 2010, 2011, 2013, 2014, and 2018 an emergency discharge corridor is critical to the economic stability and growth of the region.
+The intensified development has led to alterations in the natural drainage of the landscape, reducing its absorptive capacity.
+Consequently, this has created challenges in managing stormwater, posing threats to homes, businesses, public infrastructure, farmland, crops, and the vital drinking water supply.
+Moreover, the lack of natural drainage exacerbates the situation, as many drainage corridors in various parts of the region are intercepted and conveyed by the existing irrigation canal system.
+This system was not originally designed to handle the excess volume resulting from heavy rainfall and snowmelt runoff.
+Given the potential for future weather events resembling those experienced in 2010, 2011, 2013, 2014, and 2018, the establishment of an emergency discharge corridor becomes critical for the economic stability and growth of the region.

-In 2012, the Southern Regional Stormwater Drainage Committee (SRSDC) was formed to develop a long-term solution to the ongoing threat of these stormwater runoff events.
-Partners of the drainage committee include the Towns of Coaldale, Taber, and Bow Island, the Village of Barnwell, the City of Medicine Hat, the Counties of Lethbridge, 40 Mile, and Cypress, the newly amalgamated St. Mary River and Taber Irrigation Districts (SMRID), and the Municipal District of Taber as the managing partner.
+In 2012, the Southern Regional Stormwater Drainage Committee (SRSDC) was established to formulate a long-term solution to address the ongoing threat posed by stormwater runoff events.
+Collaborating partners of the drainage committee encompass the Towns of Coaldale, Taber, and Bow Island, the Village of Barnwell, the City of Medicine Hat, the Counties of Lethbridge, 40 Mile, and Cypress, the newly amalgamated St. Mary River and Taber Irrigation Districts (SMRID), and the Municipal District of Taber, which serves as the managing partner.

-From the SRSDC, the Southern Regional Stormwater Management Plan was developed identifying seven key flood mitigation projects from south Lethbridge to Medicine Hat and totalling over $170,000,000.
-Of these seven projects, the Horsefly Regional Emergency Spillway Project provided the biggest benefit to increasing the flood attenuation capacity of the entire regional system.
+Under the purview of the SRSDC, the Southern Regional Stormwater Management Plan was devised, identifying seven pivotal flood mitigation projects spanning from south Lethbridge to Medicine Hat, with a cumulative budget exceeding $170 million.
+Among these seven projects, the Horsefly Regional Emergency Spillway Project yields the most significant benefit in enhancing the flood attenuation capacity of the entire regional system.

-By strategically placing an emergency spillway near the midway point – a major capacity reduction point on the 312 km-long SMRID main canal – this project will help protect water/wastewater, transportation, and public infrastructure from repeated damage.
-The 15 km-long Regional Emergency Spillway will divert water from the main canal near Taber, Alberta and convey it using existing irrigation infrastructure to the Oldman River at a rate of 47 m3/s.
+By strategically setting an emergency spillway near the midpoint of the 312 km-long SMRID main canal—a major point of capacity reduction—this project will safeguard water/wastewater systems, transportation networks, and public infrastructure from recurrent damage.
+The 15 km-long Regional Emergency Spillway will divert water from the main canal near Taber, Alberta, and channel it through the existing irrigation infrastructure to the Oldman River at a rate of 47 m3/s.

-Once operational, the regional emergency spillway will ensure the ongoing safety and security of residents across the region while creating up to 150 new construction jobs.
-The long-term economic impact of these infrastructure upgrades promotes long-term community resiliency and provides the necessary groundwork to attract further investment in the agri-food processing industry for a brighter future for all southern Albertans.
+Upon becoming operational, the regional emergency spillway will ensure the ongoing safety and security of residents throughout the region, while concurrently generating up to 150 new construction jobs.
+The enduring economic impact of these infrastructure upgrades promotes long-term community resilience and establishes the requisite foundation for attracting additional investments in the agri-food processing industry, thereby heralding a brighter future for all residents of Southern Alberta.

 PROJECT PHASES